MobilityFirst/GNS/README.md

    setups.

 ##TODOs
-1. I have support for update forwarding for "SINGLE_FIELD_CREATE" update types, in fucntio sendTriggerToContextService of Update.java file.
+1. I have added support for update forwarding for "SINGLE_FIELD_CREATE" update types, in fucntion sendTriggerToContextService of Update.java file.
 But support for other types of updates needs to be added.